textpattern/textpattern-toolbelt/README.md

 ## Textpattern release build process

-This process prepares a development branch of Textpattern for production release.
+This process prepares a development branch of Textpattern for beta or production release.
 Follow the steps carefully to ensure a smooth onward journey.

 #### Notes